 To download ISO images, visit Ubuntu MATE website.

 Any list of lightweight Linux distros for netbooks and older PCs is incomplete without the mention of Lubuntu.
 Many of you must be knowing that it’s an official Ubuntu flavor.
 Due to this, Ubuntu and Lubuntu enjoy the same software and repositories.
+It’s worth noting that starting from Lubuntu 18.10, the project has stopped releasing the support for 32-bit images.
+So, it could be a big no for those using older computers powered by 32-bit hardware.

 It comes loaded with all the important software that you need.
 You get Mozilla Firefox web browser, PDF reader, CD burner, email client, MP3 player, Word processor, MTPaint, and more.
 If you’re familiar with Ubuntu and you are looking for a Linux distribution for an older PC and virtual machine, go for Lubuntu and you won’t be disappointed.